NYPL/Redirect/README.md

 sam local invoke --region us-east-1 --template sam.local.yml --profile nypl-digital-dev --event events/event.json
 ```

-The main function is `mapWebPacUrlToSCCURL`.
+The main function is `mapToRedirectUrl`.
 It may be more convenient to `require` the exported module in the node repl and test this function than to run `sam local invoke`

 ## Contributing